-- 29. Plaintiffs reallege and incorporate by reference each and every allegation set forth in paragraphs 1 through 28 as though fully alleged herein. - 30.
+- 59. Plaintiffs reallege and incorporate by reference each and every allegation set forth in paragraphs 1 through 58 as though fully alleged herein. - 60.
 In 1990, Congress enacted the Americans with Disabilities Act, 42 U.S.C. §§ 12101 -12181 ("ADA"), in order to secure and advance the civil rights of people with disabilities.
 The Congressional intent in enacting the ADA is "the elimination of discrimination against individuals with disabilities."
 42 U.S. C. § 12101(b)(1).
-Congress thus found that "historically, society has tended to isolate and segregate individuals with disabilities," and that these forms of discrimination "continue to be a serious and pervasive social problem."
-42 U.S.C. § 12101(a)(2).
-Congress also determined that "the Nation's proper goals regarding individuals with disabilities are to assure equality of opportunity, full participation, independent living, and economic sufficiency for such individuals."
-42 U.S.C. § 12101(a)(8). - 31.
-Title II of the ADA provides that "no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity."
-42 U.S.C. § 12132. - 32.
+Congress thus found that "historically, society has tended to isolate and segregate individuals with disabilities," and that these forms of discrimination

+- 61. Title II of the ADA provides that "no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity."
+42 U.S.C. § 12132. - 62.
 Each of the Plaintiffs is an individual with a mental or physical disability within the meaning of 42 U.S.C. § 12132 and is subject to Defendants' homelessness program by virtue of living in the City.
-Defendants' homelessness program which comprises the City's policy and practice of maintaining limited shelter, often inaccessible to those with disabilities, combined with heavy law enforcement (particularly under Penal Code section 647(e) and L.B.M.C. sections 8.30.030, 18.05.020), harassment, and scrutiny of those who are forced to sleep outside because they cannot access this shelter burdens disabled, homeless persons in a manner different from and greater than the burdens experienced by homeless persons who do not have disabilities.
+Defendants' homelessness program which comprises the City's policy and practice of maintaining limited shelter, often inaccessible to those with disabilities, combined with heavy law enforcement (particularly under Penal Code section 647(e) and L.B.M.C. sections 8.30.030, 18.05.020), harassment, and scrutiny of those who are forced to sleep outside because they cannot access this shelter burdens disabled, homeless persons in a manner different from and greater than the burdens experienced by homeless persons who do not have disabilities. - 63.
+Despite knowledge that the majority of homeless persons living in Laguna Beach are chronically homeless and suffer from mental and/or physical disabilities and that these individuals are frequently subject to citation or harassment because they cannot access the ASL, Defendants have failed to modify their homelessness program to accommodate Plaintiffs' disabilities or the disabilities of other homeless persons living in Laguna Beach.
+The provision of permanent supportive housing and the cessation of heavy law enforcement, harassment, and scrutiny, is necessary for many of the disabled, homeless persons living in Laguna Beach, including Plaintiffs, and would constitute a reasonable accommodation.

-- 33. Despite knowledge that the majority of homeless persons living in Laguna Beach are chronically homeless and suffer from mental and/or physical disabilities and that these individuals are frequently subject to citation or harassment because they cannot access the ASL, Defendants have failed to modify their homelessness program to accommodate Plaintiffs' disabilities or the disabilities of other homeless persons living in Laguna Beach.
-The provision of permanent supportive housing and the cessation of heavy law enforcement, harassment, and scrutiny, is necessary for many of the disabled, homeless persons living in Laguna Beach, including Plaintiffs, and would constitute a reasonable accommodation. - 34.
-Further, despite knowing that the majority of homeless persons living in Laguna Beach are chronically homeless and suffer from mental and/or physical disabilities, Defendants often target such individuals with heightened law enforcement, harassment, and scrutiny to discourage them from remaining in the City. - 35.
+- 64. Further, despite knowing that the majority of homeless persons living in Laguna Beach are chronically homeless and suffer from mental and/or physical disabilities, Defendants often target such individuals with heightened law enforcement, harassment, and scrutiny to discourage them from remaining in the City. - 65.
 The acts and omissions of Defendants, and each of them, including devising and implementing a homelessness policy and practice combining minimal shelter often inaccessible to disabled, homeless persons with heavy law enforcement, harassment, and scrutiny of those who cannot access this shelter, constitute discriminatory animus or deliberate indifference and violate the rights of Plaintiffs under the ADA.